Addressing Immediate Risks: Challenges and Countermeasures in Corporate Occupational Health and Safety Culture Professionals

 Compliance with regulations is an initiative aimed at achieving the minimum standard.
 Investing in health and safety contributes to enhancing corporate value.

-Is society demanding a dedicated focus on labor health and safety?
+Is society demanding a dedicated focus on labour health and safety?

 Nagata: "Recently, I've focused on the accumulation of 'intangible resources.'
 My specialty is health management, which involves strategically managing employee health under executive leadership.
 Health management initiatives provide short-term benefits like improving lifestyle habits and promoting exercise, but they also contribute to the accumulation of intangible resources."